-The Ferryboat Inn dates back 300 years and is situated in the North Helford Passage on the waterfront.
-Surrounded by wooded banks and sloping fields, this is one of Cornwall's most breathtaking locations.
+Situated on the waterfront of the North Helford Passage, The Ferryboat Inn dates back 300 years.
+Surrounded by wooded banks and sloping fields, this is one of Cornwall's most breathtaking locations affording some of the best views in the South West.
 Frenchman's Creek – the inspiration for Daphne Du Maurier's novel is to be found close by.

-Eating and drinking is central to The Ferryboat Inn, where we serve Wright Brothers seafood specialities alongside home-made pub classics.
-We have a 'farm to plate' philosophy meaning we want little or nothing to come between you and the produce we serve.
+Our 'farm to plate' philosophy means we want little or nothing to come between you and the local produce we serve, offering Wright Brothers seafood specialities alongside homemade pub classics, courtesy of Head Chef Robert Bunny.
 Many of our oysters and shellfish are grown and harvested at the historic Duchy of Cornwall Oyster Farm (a short boat-ride up-river from the pub), and our fish, crabs and lobsters come from local day boats.
-The kitchen is in the charge of Robert Bunny, and his menu is about locally sourced food, served simply.

-The Ferryboat Inn sponsor the http://helfordmarineconservation.co.uk/the-hvmca/sponsors/)">Helford Marine Conservation who help protect and enhance the rich and varied marine life of the Helford river promoting the sustainable use of this sensitive area.
+The Ferryboat Inn sponsor the Helford Marine Conservation who help protect and enhance the rich and varied marine life of the Helford river promoting the sustainable use of this sensitive area.